Skip to content

 data-role="cart-item-qty"/>

-Using a dispatchEvent on the form makes sure that any JavaScript form submission events are being triggered.
+Using dispatchEvent on the form ensures any JavaScript form submission events are being triggered.

 In this case, it will trigger the hyva.postCart event that reloads the cart data without a full page request.